International conference on the occasion of the 10th anniversary of the Polish Oral History Association

 - oral history as a public history: local, national and international level;

-- oral history and politics, or political dimension of practising and promoting oral history;
+- oral history and politics, or political dimension of practicing and promoting oral history;

 - oral history as a tool of intentional social change vs. researcher’s neutrality: epistemological and ethical dilemmas;